Consensys/doc.tessera/docs/HowTo/Configure/Keys.md

 ## Viewing the keys registered for a node

-For Tessera v0.10.2 onwards the ThirdParty API `/keys` endpoint can be used to view the public keys of the key pairs currently in use by your Tessera node.
+For Tessera v0.10.2 and later the ThirdParty API `/keys` endpoint can be used to view the public keys of the key pairs currently in use by your Tessera node.

 For Tessera v0.10.1 and earlier, an ADMIN API endpoint `/config/keypairs` exists to allow you to view